 In any instance, an experienced worker’s compensation lawyer near your location will be able to help you better understand your options.

 In Kansas, workers’ compensation laws are in place to ensure that every employee who suffers an injury during the course of their work receives benefits to cover their bills and losses.
-In order to make a claim for compensation under these laws, the injuries sustained must have occurred under one of the following situations:
+In order to make a claim for compensation under these laws, the injuries sustained must have occurred in one of the following situations:

-When considering an application for workers compensation in Kansas, negligence is not used as a determining factor.
+When considering an application for workers’ compensation in Kansas, negligence is not used as a determining factor.
 This means mistakes made by your employer or a failure to follow OSHA regulations will not be considered.
 Likewise, it doesn’t matter if you made a mistake and were injured as a result.
 You will still be able to apply for compensation.
 The law offers broad protection to those who have suffered workplace injuries and is designed to ensure no worker is left without compensation to pay their bills and expenses, or that they are left without the means to seek treatment.

 The compensation benefits for workers in Kansas provide coverage for everyday expenses and medical bills, however, these benefits are not as extensive as awards made under traditional personal injury claims.
 It is not possible for workers to sue their employers when they are injured, instead, they must file a claim under workers compensation law in order to recover their losses.
 These losses may include: